-- Are there new schools, residential buildings, hospitals, or transport rerouting planned?
+- Are new schools, residential buildings, hospitals, or transport rerouting planned?

-Available resources.
-This is key to sustaining the needs of your carinderia business.
+This is vital to sustaining the needs of your carinderia business.

 - Are suppliers available nearby and accessible without investing a significant amount of money or time?
 They include meat, poultry, vegetable, seafood, or fruit dealers.